 According to the Oxford Dictionary, the modern concept of a republic is a state in which the people and their elected representatives hold supreme power, and which has an elected president, or a president or prime minister nominated by an elected parliament, rather than an active monarch.

 This definition of a republic requires a separation of the powers to make the laws (legislating) and to put the laws into practice (executing).
 In a republic, only an elected executive (president, prime minister, governor, or mayor) may direct a bureaucracy to execute the laws.

-All republics are representative democracies – because they have elected legislators – but a representative democracy is also republic only if has an elected executive chosen by the people or by an elected legislature.
+All republics are representative democracies – because they have elected legislators – but a representative democracy is a republic only if it also has an elected executive chosen by the people or by an elected legislature.